 Buildings or other improvements and associated land are not eligible for property tax relief.

 There is always a catch, it would appear that this is not just a one and down.
 This is a program that requires you to apply every year to remain qualified for the program.
 Which I would also imagine means that at any point the government can pull the plug on the program.
 If it sounds too good, or too easy… It likely is.

-Click here to find all the details for the full Conversation Land Tax Incentive Program, and how to apply.
+Click here to find all the details for the full Conversation Land Tax Incentive Program within the province of Ontario, and how to apply.